 According to the ICTM’s rules, elections for three officers took place.
 Svanibor Pettan (Slovenia) agreed to serve as a Chairperson, Klisala Harrison (Finland/Canada) accepted the position of a Vice Chairperson, and Eric Martin Usner (USA) that of a Secretary/Treasurer.
 The proposed study group on applied ethnomusicology was approved at the Executive Board’s meeting in Vienna on 12 July 2007.

 The study group’s first meeting, titled Historical and Emerging Approaches to Applied Ethnomusicology, took place July 9-13, 2008 in Ljubljana, Slovenia.
-You may download the conference program and abstracts at http://www.ff.uni-lj.si/oddelki/muzikologija/simpozij2008ICTM_report_eng.html.
-Programs for all other symposiums of the study group locate below.
-All of the study group meetings have included an innovative format of talking circles, reports on which also are found on this webpage.
-Talking circles, in contexts of the study group, are conceptualized as discursive meetings of minds around points of intellectual difference and current relevance in applied ethnomusicology studies.
+This study group meeting included an innovative format of talking circles, reports on which also are found on this webpage.
+Talking circles, in contexts of the study group, have been conceptualized as discursive meetings of minds around points of intellectual difference and current relevance in applied ethnomusicology studies.
 These helped to motivate the fast development of the field of applied ethnomusicology at the international level.

 The second meeting of the ICTM Study Group on Applied Ethnomusicology happened in Hanoi, Vietnam from 19-30 July 2010, in conjunction with a meeting of the ICTM study group Music and Minorities.
 This was the first time in the history of the ICTM that two study groups met at the same time.
 The overarching themes were ethnomusicological practices of community engagement, dialogue, advocacy and sustainability.

 Also in 2010, ICTM Study Group on Applied Ethnomusicology members published the first book specifically on the discipline of applied ethnomusicology.
-Applied Ethnomusicology: Historical and Contemporary Approaches is an anthology that was edited by Klisala Harrison, Svanibor Pettan and Elizabeth Mackinlay and published by Cambridge Scholars Publishing.
+Applied Ethnomusicology: Historical and Contemporary Approaches is an anthology that was edited by Klisala Harrison, Elizabeth Mackinlay and Svanibor Pettan and published by Cambridge Scholars Publishing.
 The book features peer-reviewed articles on four themes: historical and contemporary understandings of applied ethnomusicology in international perspective, teaching pedagogies and research practices of applied ethnomusicology, building sustainable music cultures, and music’s roles in conflict situations.
 Authors of the articles, in addition to the editors, are: Ana Hofman, Bernhard Bleibinger, Muriel Swijghuisen Reigersberg, Eric Martin Usner, Katarina Juvančič, Vojko Veršnik, Huib Schippers, Jelena Jovanović, Ursula Hemetek and Margaret Kartomi.
-More details can be found at http://www.c-s-p.org/flyers/Applied-Ethnomusicology--Historical-and-Contemporary-Approaches1-4438-2425-9.htm.
-The book's Introduction, by Klisala Harrison and Svanibor Pettan, gives some theoretical perspective on applied ethnomusicology and locates at http://www.c-s-p.org/flyers/978-1-4438-2425-5-sample.pdf.
+More details can be found at http://www.cambridgescholars.com/flyers/Applied-Ethnomusicology--Historical-and-Contemporary-Approaches1-4438-2425-9.htm.
+The book's Introduction, by Klisala Harrison and Svanibor Pettan, gives some theoretical perspective on applied ethnomusicology and locates at http://www.cambridgescholars.com/flyers/978-1-4438-2425-5-sample.pdf.

 In 2011, the study group elected a new executive.
 Klisala Harrison agreed to serve as Chairperson while Samuel Araújo (Brazil) accepted the position of Vice Chairperson and Britta Sweers (Switzerland) became Secretary/Treasurer.